tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/agreements.rst

 ----------------------------------------------------

 You can now create new quotations from the blanket order whenever you need it by clicking on *New Quotation*.
-Odoo automatically fills in requests for quotation with the information initially defined when you set up the blanket order.
+CoquiAPPs automatically fills in requests for quotation with the information initially defined when you set up the blanket order.
 Depending on the way you configured the *Purchase Agreement Type*, product lines can also be pre-filled.